Have a positive impact

-Strengths-based coaching is a collaborative approach between a coach and coachee (or coachees in group coaching), that clarifies and focuses a coachee’s strengths and values to help achieve their goals in work and life.
+Positive Psychology coaching is a collaborative approach between a coach and coachee (or coachees in group coaching), that clarifies and focuses on a coachee’s strengths and values to help achieve their goals in work and life.

-Positive Impact uses evidence-based, solution-focused coaching methods and tools.
-Our approach is grounded in the latest scientific studies from the fields of positive and coaching psychology, positive organisational scholarship (focused on workplace culture and leadership development) and performance psychology.
+Our coaching approach and tools used are evidence-based, from the fields of positive and coaching psychology, positive organisational scholarship (focused on workplace culture and leadership development) and performance psychology.
 Self-evaluation and other feedback tools may be utilised as and if required.

 Who is coaching suitable for?

 People work with a coach for many reasons.
 Those who choose to be coached include people who are.

 What to expect from coaching